 We submit that, given the lack of critical information, such as that to be included in regulations and schedules and for which neither distribution (as in the case of the proposed project list regulation) nor sufficient consultation has been done (in the case of a two week comment period on two outlines for CEAA 2012 enabling regulations), and such as the mechanism by which cooperation or substitution with the provinces will be accomplished, it is impossible and impractical to undertake a complete a fair analysis of the proposed legislation that is grounded in fact, science and law.
 We note as well that the Agency published notice that "Regulations are currently being developed to enable the new legislation to come into force as soon as possible" on April 26, 2012 and that the consultation document for "Regulations Required to Implement the Proposed Canadian Environmental Assessment Act, 2012" was only available for public comment for two weeks.
-These initiatives are both inadequate in terms of timelines and give a strong indication that the government does not have any good faith intentions to make any amendments to CEAA 2012, despite ever-growing and deepening concern with Part 3 of Bill C-38 nation- and North America-wide (e.g envirolawsmatter.ca/endorsers and blackoutspeakout.ca/partners.php).
+These initiatives are both inadequate in terms of timelines and give a strong indication that the government does not have any good faith intentions to make any amendments to CEAA 2012, despite ever-growing and deepening concern with Part 3 of Bill C-38 among scientists, labour groups, First Nations, former Conservative Ministers, and other experts nation- and North America-wide (e.g. envirolawsmatter.ca/endorsers and blackoutspeakout.ca/partners.php).

-The Subcommittee should take a firm position on the need for additional information and therefore time before any Members of Parliament can feel justified in taking a position on the proposed legislation.
+We recommend that the Committee take a firm position on the need for additional information and therefore time before any Senator can feel justified in taking a position on the proposed legislation.
 For amendments to legislation to gain legitimacy and respect, they need to go through a proper process so that elected officials, civil servants, industry, First Nations and the public have a clear understanding of how the changes should function.
-As witnesses have indicated before this Subcommittee, while there is a willingness and in some cases a desire to revise the EA and environmental regulatory process, the current proposals leave many questions about implementation, roles and responsibilities, jurisdiction, duties, the role of science, and thresholds and criteria for projects to be listed on the project list.
+As some witnesses have indicated before this Committee, while there is a willingness and in some cases a desire to revise the EA and environmental regulatory process, the current proposals leave many questions about implementation, roles and responsibilities, jurisdiction, duties, the role of science, and thresholds and criteria for projects to be listed on the project list.

 Finally, Part 3 is tenuously, if at all, tied to actual budgetary measures and has much more far reaching impacts that go beyond the budget.
-Other than an alleged 'urgency', which the submission to this Subcommittee by MiningWatch Canada de-bunked, to our knowledge the government has not provided a defensible argument as to why Part 3 should be included in this omnibus budget bill.
-The process for review EA in Canada has been flawed for over two years now and the government has had opportunity to do it thoroughly and properly but has chosen not to (see our submission to the Standing Committee in November 2011).
-The changes contemplated are significant and will have long term implications; ensuring those changes are made in a considered and comprehensible manner should take precedence over rushing through changes that create more questions than they answer.
+Other than an alleged 'urgency', which the submission to this Committee by MiningWatch Canada de-bunked, to our knowledge the government has not provided a defensible argument as to why Part 3 should be included in this omnibus budget bill.
+The process for review EA in Canada has been flawed for over two years now and the government has had opportunity to do it thoroughly and properly but has chosen not to (see our submission to the House of Commons Standing Committee on Environment and Sustainable Development in November 2011v).
+The changes contemplated are significant and will have long term implications; ensuring those changes are made in a considered and comprehensible manner take precedence over rushing through changes that create more questions than they answer.